TanjilaNur/taskora/README.md

 **Taskora** is a comprehensive offline-first task management app.
 Users can create tasks, nest subtasks up to **4 levels deep**, attach thumbnail images, track hierarchical completion percentages, and back up their data — all without an internet connection.

-The app was built against a formal product specification and satisfies every core requirement plus all bonus points:
+The app was built against a formal product specification and satisfies every core requirement:

 | Requirement | Status |
 |---|---|